AdrianFL/Bachelors_Thesis/README.md

-# Bachelors_Thesis
+# Bachelors Thesis
-Public repository of the my Bachelor's Degree Thesis
+Public repository of the my Bachelor's Degree Thesis.
+Curently we are pending From The Bench Games aproval to publish the code of the project.